gbrandtio/black-out/README.md

 - If you want to report a new issue please follow the guidelines for creating a new issue.

 ## Contributing
-If you wish to become a contributor to this project please read the Contibuting Guidelines and Coding Standards for this project.
+If you wish to become a contributor to this project please read the Contibuting Guidelines and Coding Standards of this project.